jackburton79/ocs-agent/README.md

 OCSInventory server, or save it locally.
 The compiled program weights around 300kb on disk for now, and only has zlib and openssl as dependency, which are already present on any Thinstation installation.
 It also uses [tinyxml2](http://www.grinninglizard.com/tinyxml2), a very small and efficient XML parsing/writing library, linked statically into the executable.
-Remember, this is not the official OCSInventory NG agent, which can be found here: https://github.com/OCSInventory-NG/UnixAgent
+This is not the official OCSInventory NG agent, which can be found here: https://github.com/OCSInventory-NG/UnixAgent

     Usage:
       -h, --help                         Print usage